STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Proposed Sample-Then-Transmit Strategy

-The above $8$ steps can be categorized into two main stages, i.e., EGS loss prediction and EGS full transmission, where each stage consists of $4$ steps, and $1$ transmission step. \begin{itemize} \item EGS loss prediction consists of steps 1--4, which determines how to sample the data, upload the sampled data, validate the data, and predict the loss. \item EGS full transmission consists of steps 5--8, which involves client scheduling, full data uploading, data aggregation, and GS model training. \item The first-stage transmission predicts the loss function $C$ by uploading subsets $\{\widetilde{\mathcal{D}}_k\}_{k=1}^K$. \item The second-stage transmission completes the data collection of $\{\mathcal{D}_k, \forall k~\mathrm{with}~x_k=1\}$. \end{itemize} The following sections present the two stages in detail.
+The above $8$ steps can be categorized into two main stages, i.e., EGS loss prediction and EGS full transmission, where each stage consists of $4$ steps. \begin{itemize} \item EGS loss prediction consists of steps 1--4, which determines how to sample the data, upload the sampled data, validate the data, and predict the loss.
+This first-stage transmission predicts the loss function $C$ by uploading subsets $\{\widetilde{\mathcal{D}}_k\}_{k=1}^K$. \item EGS full transmission consists of steps 5--8, which involves client scheduling, full data uploading, data aggregation, and GS model training.
+This second-stage transmission completes the data collection of $\{\mathcal{D}_k, \forall k~\mathrm{with}~x_k=1\}$. \end{itemize} The following sections present the two stages in detail.